DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 Many users tend to misunderstand where quotes go in Denizen commands.

-Denizen syntax is structure such that a line starting with `-` indicates that line is a command line.
-A command line is then made up of the command name, and the command arguments.
+Denizen syntax is structured such that a line starting with `-` indicates that that line is a command line.
+A command line is then made up of the command name and the command arguments.
 The command name goes first, then each argument is added, separated by spaces (and not by anything other than spaces).
-So, for example, `- commandname arg1 arg2 arg3` is a command with three arguments.
+So, for example, `- commandname arg1 arg2 arg3` is a line containing a command with three arguments.

 When you need to use a space within an argument, you must put quotes around whole the argument, to indicate that it is a single argument.
 For example, `- narrate "this is one big argument"` is a `narrate` command with only one argument.